veggiemonk/awesome-docker/README.md

 > **Please**, help organize these resources so that they are _easy to find_ and _understand_ for new comers.
 See how to **[Contribute](https://github.com/veggiemonk/awesome-docker/blob/master/CONTRIBUTING.md)** for tips!

-#### *If you see a link here that is not (any longer) a good fit, please fix it by submitting a [pull request][editREADME] to improve this file.
+#### *If you see a link here that is not (any longer) a good fit, you can fix it by submitting a [pull request][editREADME] to improve this file.
 Thank you!*

-The creators and maintainers of this list do not receive and should not receive any forms of payment to accept a change made by any contributor.
-The goal of this repo is to index articles, learning materials and projects, not to advertise for profit. **All pull requests are merged by default** and removed if inappropriate or unavailable or fixed when necessary.
+The creators and maintainers of this list do not receive and should not receive any form of payment to accept a change made by any contributor.
+The goal of this repo is to index articles, learning materials and projects, not to advertise for profit. **All pull requests are merged by default** and removed if inappropriate or unavailable, or fixed when necessary.

+All the links are monitored and tested with [awesome_bot](https://github.com/dkhamsing/awesome_bot) made by  [@dkhamsing](https://github.com/dkhamsing)

 # What is Docker ?